 TRADE MONITORING — WTO-WIDE REPORTS ON TRADE-RELATED DEVELOPMENTS

-During the review period for the report, from mid-October 2021 to mid-October 2022, WTO members introduced more trade-facilitating (376) than trade-restrictive (214) measures on goods (unrelated to the pandemic), with the average number of trade-facilitating measures per month at its highest since 2012.
-Most of the facilitation happened on the import side while most of the restrictions were on the export side.
-For the first time since the beginning of the monitoring exercise in 2009, the number of export restrictions outpaced that of import restrictions.
+During the review period, WTO members introduced more trade-facilitating (303) than trade-restrictive (193) measures on goods.
+Most of the trade-facilitating measures were on the import side, while the majority of trade restrictions were on the export side.
+This marked only the third time since the beginning of the Trade Monitoring Exercise in 2009 that the number of new export restrictions (99 or 51% of all) exceeded that of import restrictions (93 or 48%).

 The updated lists of measures implemented in the context of the current pandemic are available on the COVID-19 page of the WTO website and cover the areas of goods, services and intellectual property as well as measures communicated by members on general economic support.